imperva/dsfkit/README.md

 Depending on the deployment mode you chose, follow the undeployment instructions of the same mode to completely remove Imperva DSF from AWS.

+The undeployment process should be followed whether the deployment was successful or not.
+In case of failure, the Terraform may have deployed some resources before failing, and want these removed.

 ## CLI Undeployment Mode

 1. Navigate to the directory which contains the Terraform files.